 Access to personal information

 You have a right to access the personal data that we hold about you by making a ‘subject access request’ under GDPR, for which you will be asked for proof of identity.
-A subject access request should be submitted in writing to the Data Protection Officer at:
+In line with legislation, a subject access request should be addressed to the Data Protection Officer at:

 Northern Ireland Audit Office,